uclaacm/learn.py-s21/session-2-data-structures/README.md

 - Sets
 - Dictionaries

-** IDEA: Compute cartesian product using different constructs available in python (normal loops, then lambdas/map, then list comprehension) **

 ## Recap
 Last week, we showcased lists and explained that they are a container type in Python similar to resizable arrays in other languages.
 A key takeaway from our discussion was that lists are a **mutable** type.